Pakistan Armed Forces: Rank and insignia structure

-Current deployments

-Within Pakistan
+Deployments within Pakistan

 Approximately 70% of military forces are deployed near the eastern border with India, c.
 1997.

 It is estimated that approximately 60–70% of Pakistan's military personnel are deployed along the Indo-Pakistani border.
 In the aftermath of the United States invasion of Afghanistan, more than 150,000 personnel were shifted towards the Tribal Areas adjacent to Afghanistan.
 Since 2004, Pakistan's military forces have been engaged in military efforts against al-Qaeda extremists.

 In comparison with multinational and US forces, Pakistan's military has suffered the highest number of casualties in the war on terror, both in confrontations with al-Qaeda and during border skirmishes with the United States.
 After the 2008 Mumbai attacks and the subsequent standoff with India, several combat divisions were redeployed to Eastern and Southern Pakistan.

 In addition to its military deployments, the armed forces also assist the government in responding to natural disasters such as the 2005 Kashmir earthquake and the nationwide floods of 2010.

-Overseas
+Overseas deployments

 A large number of Pakistan Armed Forces personnel are deployed overseas as part of the United Nations' peacekeeping missions.
 As of May 2019, 5,083 personnel were serving abroad, making Pakistan the sixth-largest contributor of personnel to UN peacekeeping missions.

+Doctrine

+New Concept of War Fighting

+New Concept of War Fighting (NCWF) is a military doctrine of the Pakistani armed forces, integrating contributions from the army, air force, and navy.
+Inspired by India's Cold Start doctrine, NCWF focuses on enhancing operational efficiency, troop mobilisation, and inter-service co-ordination during Indo-Pak conflicts.
+Adopted in 2013, it emphasises independent missions and utilises advanced equipment like Babur cruise missiles and Harbah anti-ship missiles, following extensive military exercises.

+Nuclear doctrine of Pakistan

+Pakistan's Nuclear Doctrine centres on deterrence through a promise of "massive retaliation" against aggressors.
+It outlines four thresholds for nuclear weapon deployment during conflicts, particularly with India, where numerical superiority could threaten Pakistan's defence.
+In dire situations, where conventional means fail, Pakistan may resort to nuclear weapons as a stabilising response, potentially even as a first strike.

+Full spectrum deterrence

+Full Spectrum Deterrence (FSD), formerly Minimum Credible Deterrence (MCD), is Pakistan's primary nuclear strategy designed to deter Indian military actions by establishing a credible deterrent, without adopting a no-first-use policy.
+Initiated by Prime Minister Zulfikar Ali Bhutto to enhance Pakistan’s global standing, FSD emphasises scientific parity with India and consolidates domestic political support through institutions like the National Command Authority (NCA) and Joint Special Forces (JSF).
+Prime Minister Nawaz Sharif further defined this doctrine in 1999, asserting India as Pakistan's main nuclear adversary and advocating for second-strike capabilities to maintain stability.